K3 Business Technology Group PLC (K3) and our group members (“we” or “us”) are committed to protecting and respecting your privacy.

 We may share your personal information with:

-- any company within the K3 Group for the purposes set out in this notice (but mainly for performance of a contract with you or your employer or company or for relationship management);
+- any company within the K3 Group for the purposes set out in this notice (but mainly for the performance of a contract with you or your employer or company or for relationship management);

 - our professional advisors, service providers and agents (including their sub-contractors) or third parties which process information on our behalf (e.g. internet service and platform providers, payment processing providers) generally to enable us to perform our contract with you or your employer;